American Automobile Association: Rating system

-The AAA Diamond Program rate restaurants and hotels according to a "diamond" scale (one to five).
+The AAA Diamond Program rates restaurants and hotels according to a "diamond" scale (one to five).
 It includes over 60,000 properties in the United States, Canada, Mexico and the Caribbean, amongst them nearly 27,000 hotels and more than 30,000 restaurants.
 The best hotels and restaurants according to AAA's criteria receive the Five Diamond Award.

 Other auto and travel related services

 Clubs also distribute road maps (including customized map guides for specific journeys) and travel publications (TourBook guides).
 Many offices sell insurance for automobile, home/renters, umbrella and life as well as provide travel agency, auto-registration and notary services.
 Maps, TourBook guides, and travel agent services are generally free to members.
 AAA also offers member discounts through its "AAA Discounts & Rewards" program.
 TripTik is AAA's travel planning guide and online travel planner.
 The print version includes road maps and other travel information, such as gas prices.

 AAA is authorized by the U.S. Department of State to issue International Driving Permits in the United States, along with the National Automobile Club.